SMerrony/emdee/README.md

 * `aplaymidi` for MIDI files on an external device such as a synthesizer, keyboard, or digital piano

 You must ensure those applications are installed on your system for `eMDee` to work.

+When a MIDI file is manually stopped from playing, an all-notes-off MIDI file is sent to the player to prevent stuck notes.